Bob Griese

-Robert Allen Griese (/ˈɡriːsi/ GREE-see; born February 3, 1945) is an American former professional football player who was a quarterback for the Miami Dolphins of the American Football League (AFL) and National Football League (NFL).
-He earned All-American honors playing college football with the Purdue Boilermakers before being drafted in 1967 by the Dolphins of the AFL.
+Robert Allen Griese (/ˈɡriːsi/ GREE-see; born February 3, 1945) is an American former professional football player who was a quarterback for 14 seasons with the Miami Dolphins of the American Football League (AFL) and National Football League (NFL).
+He earned All-American honors playing college football for the Purdue Boilermakers before being selected by the Dolphins of the AFL in the 1967 NFL/AFL draft, at number 4 in the 1st round.

 Widely regarded as one of the greatest quarterbacks of the 1970s, Griese led the Dolphins to a then record three consecutive Super Bowl appearances, including two Super Bowl victories in VII and VIII, the first of which capped off Miami's undefeated and untied 1972 season, the only such season in NFL history.
-Griese was inducted into the College Football Hall of Fame and the Indiana Football Hall of Fame in 1984 and the Pro Football Hall of Fame in 1990.
+Griese was inducted into the College Football Hall of Fame and the Indiana Football Hall of Fame in 1984, and the Pro Football Hall of Fame in 1990.
 He later worked as a television commentator, calling NFL games for NBC Sports and college football for ESPN and ABC Sports.
 Griese is one of three quarterbacks from Purdue to win the Super Bowl (along with Len Dawson and Drew Brees).

 Early life

 Griese was born in Evansville, Indiana, to Ida (Ulrich) and Sylverious "Slick" Griese.
-Slick owned a plumbing company in Evansville and died in 1955 when Bob was ten years old.
-Bob played baseball primarily, and excelled as a pitcher.
-He also starred in basketball and football at Evansville's Rex Mundi High School.
-He earned 12 varsity letters for the Monarchs.
+Slick owned a plumbing company in Evansville and died in 1955 when his son was ten years old.
+Bob primarily played baseball and excelled as a pitcher.
+He also played basketball and football at Evansville's Rex Mundi High School, and earned 12 varsity letters for the Monarchs.